myapos/tic-tac-toe/README.md

 You can change these parameters by adding to the URL parameters `?N=4&M=3` where `N >= M`.
 [Try it!](https://tic-tac-toe-snowy-sigma.vercel.app/?N=4&M=4)

+#### Player modes

+Three player modes are supported:
+- Single player mode (1P) where a human player plays against an AI player.
+For this mode there are two available selections where the user can select between [minimax](https://en.wikipedia.org/wiki/Minimax) and [negamax](https://en.wikipedia.org/wiki/Minimax) algorithms.
+- Two players mode (2P) where two human players can play against other.
+- Auto mode (Auto) where two AI players can play against other.

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur).